MathSEE-Modeling-Week/Modeling-Week/README.md

 This is an exercise that concerns UQ for Bayesian Inverse Problem governed by a PDE.
 The PDE that you will consider is the [Steady State Heat Equation](Heat_Conduction/heatconduction_UQ.ipynb).
 Also, in this notebook [MCMC for Heat Equation](Heat_Conduction/heatconduction_MCMC.ipynb) you will gain an understanding of how to create the MCMC algorithm for this problem.

 ### 6.3 A computaionally demanding model
+All the previouse models we have looked at so far can be fastly computed.
+This is not always the case.
+An example for a more computationaly demanding model is the [L2-Sea model](UQ/L2-benchmark_model.ipynb) from the UM-Bridge benchmark.

+To test the L2-Sea modle have a look at the [client](UQ/L2-benchmark_client.ipynb).

 ## 7 High performance computing
 In this exercise you will learn how to run your model on a High Performance Computer (HPC).